lsst-ts/ts_tma/docs/tma_main-axes_encoder-system-measurements/Encoder-System-Measurements.md

 - **Encoder Head Telescope <AxisEncoderName> #** = *headTelescopeAbsolutePosition*
 - **Encoder Head Absolute <AxisEncoderName> #** = *headAbsoluteReferencedToSamePosition*
 - **Encoder Head Status <AxisEncoderName> #**.
 This is the status of the encoder head, in string format.
-   If the status is `On\Whatever` the value of the head, headRelativePosition, will be used in the calculation of the *axisRelativePosition*.
+  If the status is `On\Whatever` the value of the head, *headRelativePosition*, will be used in the calculation of the *axisRelativePosition*.
-  If the status is `On\ReferenceValid` the value of the head, headTelescopeAbsolutePosition, will be used in the calculation of the *axisAbsolutePosition*.
+  If the status is `On\ReferenceValid` the value of the head, *headTelescopeAbsolutePosition*, will be used in the calculation of the *axisAbsolutePosition*.

 > \# -> head numbers are 1, 2, 3 and 4 for both Azimuth and Elevation